-Extra Help
+Extra help

-Help with grammar, course journals, presentations or any other aspect of class work will be provided through individual tutoring with the course instructor or any member of the CSSG team after the lunch break from around 12:00 - 16:00 (on class days).
-Tutoring appointments during office hours contribute to the homework component of the final grade.
+Help with grammar, course journals, presentations or any other aspect of class work will be provided through individual tutoring with the course instructor or any member of the CSSG team after the lunch break from around 14:00 - 16:00 (on class days).
+Tutoring appointments during office hours contribute to the active participation component of the final grade.